Frequently asked questions

 How is a BioBag Compostable bag different from a traditional polyethylene plastic bag?

 One of the primary differences between the BioBag compostable bag and conventional plastic bags is that the former does not last long.
-When it comes to polythene bags, they are solely made from a non-renewable resource.
-On the other hand, BioBag products are made from a mixture of certified biodegradable and compostable polymers and starch..
-These bags will start to break down after getting exposed to microorganisms, whereas traditional polyethylene bags take many years to break into smaller pieces.
+When it comes to traditional polythene bags, they are solely made from a non-renewable resource.
+On the other hand, BioBag products are made from a mixture of certified biodegradable and compostable polymers and starch.
+These bags will start to break down after getting exposed to microorganisms in a home or industrial compost environment and do not leave persistent microplastics behind.

 What is a food waste caddy?